Skip to content

 Projects let you group chats, upload reference files, and add custom instructions that persist across every conversation in that project.
 According to OpenAI’s Projects help page, ChatGPT remembers everything you’ve added to a project: your files, instructions, and previous chats, so you pick up exactly where you left off without re-establishing context, even when switching between devices mid-workflow.

 On the free tier, you hit message limits faster, which interrupts long project sessions.
-We used a Plus project to draft and refine a 3,000-word report across two full days.
-Not once did we hit a limit.
+A Plus project can carry a multi-day task like drafting and refining a 3,000-word report without ever running into a message cap.

 If you manage ongoing ChatGPT projects for real work, Plus is the tier that makes them functional.